kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 Notes:
 - Saved locations are managed exclusively through Settings modal (consolidated from previously duplicated UI in CurrentMoonInfo, LunarModal, and Settings).
+- Settings modal surfaces a single saved location card at a time: the dropdown (or search) selection becomes the active record for management actions (edit/delete).
+When nothing is selected, the manage panel shows guidance instead of listing every saved location.
 - CurrentMoonInfo and LunarModal provide read-only location displays with "Change Location" / "Set Location" buttons that open Settings.
 - LocationContext provides app-wide access to saved locations state and CRUD operations.
 - Saved locations can be selected to auto-fill water and location fields in trip forms.